callnow

 2. Declining balance

-In Quickbooks, declining balance depreciation reflects an accelerated asset devaluation strategy by initially applying a larger depreciation rate to an asset’s book value and then progressively decreasing the depreciation allocation in later quarters.
+In QuickBooks, declining balance depreciation reflects an accelerated asset devaluation strategy by initially applying a larger depreciation rate to an asset’s book value and then progressively decreasing the depreciation allocation in later quarters.
 This approach is best suited for assets with higher initial production and utility because it speeds up the write-down of the asset’s value.
 The depreciation rate is applied to the asset’s book value at the start of each period using Quickbooks’ calculating technique, which leads to a decreasing depreciation expense over time.

 3. Sum-of-the-years digits